brianhouse/art_and_code/units/3_indeterminacy/lecture.md

 When it comes to computers, one way of generating random numbers is to measure some chaotic physical phenomena, like cosmic background radiation, and incorporating those numbers into a program.
 This can be done directly with sensors or via copying a previously generated series of numbers from a published reference like [_A Million Random Digits_](https://www.youtube.com/watch?v=bvLD54GnOTk), which was created by the RAND corporation for this purpose in 1955.

-A more clever way that we use today is a "pseudo-random number generator," an algorithm that takes a "seed" (like the current time) and [elaborates upon it](https://en.wikipedia.org/wiki/Mersenne_Twister).
-The resulting numbers are not strictly indeterminate as it is _possible_ to predict them, but for most purposes they are plenty random.
+A more practical way that we use today is a "pseudo-random number generator," an algorithm that takes a "seed" (like the current time) and [elaborates upon it](https://en.wikipedia.org/wiki/Mersenne_Twister) in a complex way.
+The resulting numbers are in fact a repeating finite sequence and therefore not strictly indeterminate, but for most purposes they are plenty random.
 Many programming languages (including Python) include a function, usually called `random`, that lets us use these numbers.

 Digital media artists have seized upon the opportunity to experiment.
 One example is [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) (1928–2016), who starting in the 1960s began developing an algorithm to make unique representational drawings using rules together with random arguments.
 His code chooses the overall composition of the images as well as approximates the indeterminate aspects of lines made with a pen.
 He and others have made the specious claim that his program, which he called AARON, is an example of artificial intelligence—it is not, but it nonetheless demonstrates how powerful the random function can be.